robotraconteur/robotraconteur/docs/python/source/tutorial/ServiceDefinition.rst

 “community.myusername.create”, where “myusername” is replaced with your ``robotraconteur.com`` username.
-If a domain name for an organization is available it can be used in the same way as Java packages, for example “com.wasontech.examples.create2”.
-Note that namespaces that use a domain will require signing certificates in the future.
+If a domain name for an organization is available it can be used in the same way as Java packages, for example "com.wasontech.examples.create2".
 Unless you have valid ownership of a domain, “experimental” or “community” should be used.

 Next in the service there should be “stdver" and the minimum version of Robot Raconteur required to access the service.
-For now this should be “0.9".
-Example `[createinterface] <#createinterface>`__ does not show it, but there can also be one or more “import" to reference structures and objects in other service definitions.
+For now this should be “0.10".
+Example "experimental.create2" does not show it, but there can also be one or more “import" to reference structures and objects in other service definitions.
 The rest of service definition defines the *structures* and *objects* of the service definition.
 (Lines